zzzaim/webcolors/README.md

-# Color Me Web
+# webcolors

-Various color palettes packaged into one, made available to coders as JavaScript, JSON, CSS, Less, Sass, SCSS and Stylus.
+> Various color palettes bundled into one package

 Inspired by the [material-colors](https://github.com/shuhei/material-colors) and [mrmrs-colors](https://github.com/mrmrs/colors) packages.